 The key criteria used for screening is the amount of time that the CHP system would operate at full load and the facility's ability to use the recovered heat.
 Facilities with a continuous need for large quantities of waste heat are the best candidates for CHP.

-A preliminary screening based on heating and electrical demand, siting, and interconnection shows that the facility has no potential for installing a cost-effective CHP system.
+A preliminary screening based on heating and electrical demand, siting, and interconnection has been included in the report for the Boiler House.